cgibbs/steam-thing/README.md

 # Chance's Fantastic Steam API App

+The live version of this app is hosted [here using Heroku](https://steam-thing.herokuapp.com/).

 It just queries the Steam public API right now, lol.
 BUT it uses some modern web stack stuff like:

 * React